Red-necked grebe: Distribution and habitat

 Breeding takes place in shallow freshwater lakes, bays of larger lakes, marshes, and other inland bodies of water, often less than 3 ha in extent and less than 2 m deep.
 The red-necked grebe shows a preference for waters in forested areas or, further north, in shrub tundra, and favours sites with abundant emergent vegetation, such as reedbeds.
 The best breeding habitat is fish-ponds, which have an abundance of food in addition to meeting the other requirements.
 The American subspecies is less tied to a high aquatic plant density, and sometimes breeds on quite open lakes.

 All populations are migratory and winter mainly at sea, usually in estuaries and bays, but often well offshore where fish are within diving reach near shallow banks or islands.
 The preferred passage and wintering habitat is water less than 15 m deep with a sand or gravel bottom, scattered rocks and patches of seaweed.
 During winter, birds typically feed alone and rarely aggregate into flocks, but on migration, concentrations of over 2000 individuals may occur at favoured staging sites.
 Migration is usually at night, but may occur during the day, especially when over water.
 This is particularly noticeable in autumn on the Great Lakes, when up to 18,000 birds may pass Whitefish Point on Lake Superior; these are thought to be Canadian breeders heading for the Atlantic Ocean to winter.
 This easterly route is longer than that to the Pacific, but avoids the Rockies.

 The breeding range of the red-necked grebe overlaps with that of the Slavonian grebe, although the latter species tends to be displaced from sites suited to both.
 The red-necked grebe prefers an inland temperate climate, and is less successful near coasts and in subarctic and warm temperate zones.
 It is usually a lowland bird, breeding below 100 m, although has nested at up to 1800 m in Turkey.

 The nominate subspecies breeds from southern Sweden and Denmark through central and eastern Europe east to western Siberia, and winters mainly in the North and Baltic Seas, with smaller numbers in the Adriatic, Black Sea, Caspian Sea, Mediterranean and on inland lakes.
-P. g. holboelii breeds in North America in Alaska, western and central Canada, and the northern US east to Minnesota; in Asia it nests in eastern Siberia from Kamchatka south to Hokkaido and west to Mongolia.
+P. g. holbolii breeds in North America in Alaska, western and central Canada, and the northern US east to Minnesota; in Asia it nests in eastern Siberia from Kamchatka south to Hokkaido and west to Mongolia.
 The Asian birds winter at sea from Japan to the East China Sea, and American breeders winter in the Pacific, mainly from southern Alaska to British Columbia (with smaller numbers south to California), and in the Atlantic from Newfoundland and Labrador to Florida.
 Some birds remain on the Great Lakes if they are sufficiently ice-free.
 This species occurs as a rare winter vagrant in Afghanistan, Pakistan and parts of northern and western India.